U/T Visa

 Email: The Hennepin County Attorney’s Office (HCAO) prefers that applicants or their representatives send certification requests and inquiries by emailing visa@hennepin.us.

-Unless otherwise requested by the HCAO, applicants or their representatives are not to submit any documentation as part of their requests other than the following information:
+Unless otherwise requested by the HCAO, applicants and/or their representatives are not to submit any documentation as part of their requests other than the following information:

 Mail: If an applicant or their representative must instead send a request by mail, the request should be mailed to: